Arsenal's young players: From Pepe & Tierney to Nelson - Inside the Gunners' creation of a youth army | Goal.com

 Close to 20 clubs had shown an interest in loaning the striker and those were whittled down to just three: Leeds, Bristol City and Fortuna Dusseldorf.

-Representatives of those three clubs were then invited down to London Colney and asked to produce a presentation detailing exactly why Nketiah should join them and how they planned to use the forward.
+Representatives of those three clubs were then invited down to London Colney and - as first revealed by the Athletic - asked to produce a presentation detailing exactly why Nketiah should join them and how they planned to use the forward.

 Loan manager Ben Knapper, contract negotiator Huss Fahmy and Nketiah himself listened to the presentations and, ultimately, it was decided that a move to Elland Road would be best for the 19-year-old.